 - Continued employment in this position is contingent upon successful completion of a minimum of 40 hours of training for a Police Communications Operator as mandated by the Texas Commission on Law Enforcement Officer Standards and Education (TCLEOSE).

-- Persons with college credit hours from an accredited college or university that meet established requirements may be eligible to become Police Cadets.
+- Persons with college credit hours from an accredited college or university that meet established requirements might be eligible to become Police Cadets.

 Assignments are subject to change at any time depending on the needs of the department.

 - Operators may be assigned to any one of three shifts, working days or nights, with varying days off throughout the week.